Israel Gelfand: Work

-Gelfand ran a seminar at Moscow State University from 1943 until May 1989 (when it continued at Rutgers University), which covered a wide range of topics and was an important school for many mathematicians.
+Gelfand ran a seminar at Moscow State University from 1943 until May 1989 (when it continued at Rutgers University).
+Covereing a wide range of topics, the seminar was an important school for many young mathematicians.

 Influence outside mathematics

 The Gelfand–Tsetlin (also spelled Zetlin) basis is a widely used tool in theoretical physics and the result of Gelfand's work on the representation theory of the unitary group and Lie groups in general.

 Gelfand also published works on biology and medicine.
 For a long time he took an interest in cell biology and organized a research seminar on the subject.

 He worked extensively in mathematics education, particularly with correspondence education.
 In 1994, he was awarded a MacArthur Fellowship for this work.

 Personal life

-Gelfand was married to Zorya Shapiro, and their two sons, Sergei and Vladimir both live in the United States.
-The third son, Aleksandr, died of leukemia.
-Following the divorce from his first wife, Gelfand married his second wife, Tatiana; together they had a daughter, Tatiana.
+Gelfand was married to Zorya Shapiro, and their two sons, Sergei and Vladimir, both live in the United States.
+A third son, Aleksandr, died of leukemia.
+His first marriage ended in divorce; Gelfand later remarried.
+With his second wife, Tatiana, they had a daughter, also named Tatiana.
 The family also includes four grandchildren and three great-grandchildren.
 Memories about I. Gelfand are collected at a dedicated website handled by his family.

 Gelfand was an advocate of animal rights.
 He became a vegetarian in 1994 and vegan in 2000.